callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 end
 ```

-I had hit the motherload.

-### Locating the "Metaprogramming Magic"

-Before I could figure out what was happening in the `Builder::Association::build` method, I had to figure out what exactly `self` was referring to on this line.
-I noticed that this method was being called with 5 parameters -- 4 which were directly passed on from the initial calling of `has_many`, and one additional parameter.
-In `build`'s method signature, this method argument is referred to as `model`, and the value passed to it inside the `has_many` method is `self`.
+The `ActiveRecord::Associations::Builder::Association::build` method takes 5 arguments.
+The latter four of these arguments are identical to those initially passed to `has_many`.
+The first method argument is referred to as `model` in `build`'s method signature.
+Inside the `has_many` method, the value passed as this argument is `self`.

-Given that the context of the `has_many` method is inside the `ActiveRecord::Associations::ClassMethods` module, I assumed that somewhere this module is being mixed into a class.
-If this is the case, then the value of `self` from inside a class method would be the name of the class -- that is, whichever class called the `has_many` method to begin with (in our case `House`).
+Given that the `has_many` method is inside the `ActiveRecord::Associations::ClassMethods` module, I assumed that somewhere along the line this module is being mixed into a class.
+The value of `self` inside a class method is the class itself -- that is, whichever class called the `has_many` method to begin with (in our case `House`).

-I had a difficult time tracking down where, if anywhere, this module is mixed in.
-Then I had a stunning (and obvious) realization: *it's being mixed in to every single ActiveRecord model!* From here, it was easy to hunt down the offending code in -- where else? -- `ActiveRecord::Base` ([github](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/base.rb#L304)).
+I had a difficult time tracking down where, if anywhere, this module is mixed in to the `House` class.
+Then I had a stunning (and obvious) realization: this module is mixed in to *every single Active Record model!* From here, it was easy to hunt down [the offending code](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/base.rb#L304) in -- where else? -- `ActiveRecord::Base`.

 ```ruby
 module ActiveRecord